fmenardo/Bgt_fungicides_2024/cytb/cytb.md

 # cytb

-We generated a SNP alignment with all mitochondrial SNPs with less than 10% of missing data.
+We generated a SNP alignment for the Europe+ dataset including 5 rye powdery mnildew isolates.
+We included all mitochondrial SNPs with less than 10% of missing data.
 The script variable_fasta.py is available [here](https://github.com/fmenardo/bion_tools).

 ```
 while read p; do